akshat-7021-ca-chitkara/ATM-Machine-Application/README.md

 # ATM Machine Application
- This is the project of ATM Machine application written in c++ it was made for my BCA 2nd semester chitkara university project
+ This is the project of ATM Machine application written in c++ it was made for my BCA 2nd semester chitkara university project.
-# Structure used in the application
- This program has used data structures so we can store userid and password and store them in pairs and can be accessed.
+# Student Details
+ Name  : Akshat Sharma

+ Class : BCA 2A (1-GROUP)

+ Roll No.: 2310997021